Remorc/local-webpage/README.md

 In order to set this up, simply clone this repository into a local directory and point your browser of choice to the `index.html`.

-## Adding a column
+## Affecting Data

-If you want to add a column, but keep the same column sizes that already exist, you will want to adjust the multiplier on the width of html.
-See `index.css`.
+In order to customize the data on your local page, you will need to create (or edit) a json file.
+A `sample.json` has been provided for you.
+If you create a different file, you will need to update the script import in `index.html`.

 ## Chrome